fahamk/writersblock/README.md

 # Writers Block Application

-This is the application to run the writersblock code on nodejs
+This is the application to run the writersblock code on nodejs.

+This application is a youtube for books where authors can post their own books/writings onto their channel and users can then rate follow search etc

 ## Run the app locally